adamabernathy/adamabernathy/README.md

 Currently, working at Heartland Dental as a senior software engineer and project manager designing and managing the development of highly scalable next-generation digital marketing and data automation products.
 As a consultant working with local businesses and startups helping them digitally transform to improve their internal workflows and save money along the way.

 I'd like to think I know where all the good tacos and cold beer are here in town.

+Feel free to reach out to me at https://adamabernathy.com.